ProjectVISTA/VISTA-docs/docs/ike-log-analyzer/dev.md

 1. The ticket number or mantis for which you are adding a test case.
 2. The log file you have been using to test your changes.
+3. A list of the expected analysis output for this new test case.
+4. A short summary of the changes made.

 Once the PR is opened, one of the core developers will review your request and provide any feedback if necessary or merge your changes if it passes test validation.